Global Stabilization for the BBM-KP equations on R2: Introduction

 where $E$ is the energy functional given by \eqref{energy} and \(\alpha_{\varepsilon}: \mathbb{R} \rightarrow\) \(\mathbb{R}\) is a non-negative continuous function. \end{theorem}

 One of the main tools employed in this paper is the Compactness-Uniqueness Argument.
-In the context of stabilization, it was initially utilized in \cite{littman}, crediting the idea to L. Hörmander.
+In the context of stabilization, it was initially used in \cite{littman}, crediting the idea to L. Hörmander.
 However, some attribute the method to Lions in \cite{lions}.
-Regardless, this approach simplifies our task to proving an \textit{observability inequality} for the nonlinear system \eqref{e1}, which is reduced to having some unique continuation property for the model.
+However, this approach simplifies our task of proving an \textit{ observability inequality} for the non-linear system \eqref{e1}, which is reduced to having some unique continuation property for the model.